massive-oss/mcover/README.md

 *	**File** coverage measures if one or more classes within a file was entered during execution.

-*	**Package** coverage measures if one or more files within a file was entered during execution.
+*	**Package** coverage measures if one or more files within a package was entered during execution.

 ### Coverage Percentage